zhaolucas/horiseon-reinvention--1/README.md

 ## Installation

-To get the development environment running, one has to load the html and css file into vs code editor, along with the readme.
-Changes are to be commited through the git commands on the terminal to github.
+To set up the development environment, load the HTML and CSS files into a VS Code editor along with the README.
+Use Git commands in the terminal to commit changes to GitHub.

 ## Usage